TheDivorceCalc.com

 Which states do you currently support?

-We provide full calculator coverage for California, Florida, Illinois, New York, Pennsylvania, Texas, and Virginia.
+We provide full calculator coverage for Arizona, California, Florida, Georgia, Illinois, Indiana, Michigan, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Texas, Virginia, and Washington.
 Additional states are in development following our documented expansion plan.

 Where do your formulas come from?